marrold/MMDVM-Dissector/README.md

 ### Acknowledgments

-Thanks to the creators of the MMDVM protocol -  DL5DI, G4KLX and DG1HT, and anyone else whose contributed to the project.
+Thanks to the creators of the MMDVM protocol -  DL5DI, G4KLX and DG1HT, and anyone else who has contributed to the project.